 Content is designed and kept current based on feedback from medical staff and providers.
 Videos span inpatient and ambulatory care resources (Prep for Case use and Customization, Notes and Smart Tools, Epic MyLink and PSR Quick Link).
 Check out the “Communication & Suggestions” form to suggest topics and share a provider spotlight or a department improvement project you did so others will know.

 This effort has been led by our associate chief medical informatics officers, Brian C. Lobo, M.D., UF College of Medicine assistant professor of otolaryngology, and Danielle Nelson, M.D., UF College of Medicine assistant professor of community health and family medicine, and IT partners Judith Brownlee, RHIA, Clinical Applications-Training coordinator; and Merry.

 “Physicians are time-strapped and want to be able to solve their own problems without waiting,” Lobo said.
 “EPIC can often feel limiting, but if you take the time to explore all of the options it has, a world of opportunity opens up for efficiency.
 We’ve loaded the new site with a la carte tools and solutions designed by people who actually see patients.
 In fact, I’m making a library of tutorial videos to showcase some of the features I actually use to make using EPIC work better for me.”

-He added, “It’s important we offer help on demand, to empower clinicians so they don’t have to call for support unless there an issue that they really cannot figure out.”
+He added, “It’s important we offer help on demand, to empower providers so they don’t have to call for support unless there an issue that they really cannot figure out.”